SammSM/Armenian_characters_classification/README.md

 ---

-## ⚙️ Optimization and Regularization Techniques
+## 🔧 Optimization and regularization techniques
 ### To improve training efficiency and model performance, the following techniques were applied:

 - Dropout